-Update on flawed proxy voting infrastructure: Voluntary "meeting vote reconciliation" protocols proposed
+→ Update on flawed proxy voting infrastructure: Voluntary "meeting vote reconciliation" protocols proposed

-Flaws in the proxy voting infrastructure in Canada and the need to improve the accuracy, reliability and accountability of the system by which votes are counted at shareholders' meetings have been discussed for years, including in various Davies reports.52 Investors and issuers frequently cite instances of "over-voting" or missing, rejected or pro-rated votes, undermining market participants' confidence in the proxy voting system.
+Flaws in the proxy voting infrastructure in Canada and the need to improve the accuracy, reliability and accountability of the system by which votes are counted at shareholders' meetings have been discussed for years, including in various Davies reports.
+Frequently cite instances of "over-voting" or missing, rejected or pro-rated votes, undermining market participants' confidence in the proxy voting system.
 In response to the various deficiencies, over the past several years the CSA has conducted a series of consultations, round tables, shareholders' meeting reviews and working groups, through which it has identified significant information and communication gaps, as well as lack of consistency and transparency, in the processes by which shareholder voting is conducted in Canada - typically through proxies given by beneficial shareholders through multiple tiers of intermediaries up to a tabulator.

 Continuing its efforts, earlier this year the CSA published for comment a set of four protocols (the Protocols)53 that delineate the roles and responsibilities of the key entities involved in the meeting vote reconciliation process and provide guidance on the operational processes that those entities should implement to make the system more accurate, reliable and accountable.
-Among other

-Investors and issuers frequently cite instances of "over voting" or missing, rejected or prorated votes, as undermining market participants' confidence in the proxy voting system. things, the Protocols contain guidance designed to improve the accuracy of vote entitlement information provided to tabulators by intermediaries seeking voting instructions from beneficial shareholders, improve consistency in how voting entitlements are recorded, create consistency in tabulating and recording proxy votes and, notably, provide for feedback from meeting tabulators to intermediaries and beneficial owners whose voting entitlements have been rejected or pro-rated (including the reasons why).
+Among other things, the Protocols contain guidance designed to improve the accuracy of vote entitlement information provided to tabulators by intermediaries seeking voting instructions from beneficial shareholders, improve consistency in how voting entitlements are recorded, create consistency in tabulating and recording proxy votes and, notably, provide for feedback from meeting tabulators to intermediaries and beneficial owners whose voting entitlements have been rejected or pro-rated (including the reasons why).
 Once finalized, the Protocols are expected to lay the foundations for moving to electronic vote transmission and developing an end-to-end vote confirmation capability.